Bulimia Nervosa is characterised by:

-This means that, when a person has bulimia, like in anorexia, they are driven by an intense fear of gaining weight, and they engage in and become trapped within a cycle of restriction, bingeing and purging.
+This means that, when a person has bulimia, like in anorexia nervosa, they are driven by an intense fear of gaining weight, and they engage in and become trapped within a cycle of restriction, bingeing and purging.

 In many cases, bulimia begins with a diet but the preoccupation with food and weight becomes obsessive and can take over the person’s life.
 Eventually, they will become locked into a compulsive cycle of bingeing and purging (getting rid of the food) or resorting to other ways of preventing weight gain.
 Attempts to break the cycle often fail.
 The person begins to feel more and more out of control.